Action Zealandia: Jordan Milburn

+A document was uncovered, where under the alias 'Zane', Milburn sent a 28-page Word document to Action Zealandia members with anti-semitic slurs and comments, including calling Massey University Professor Paul Spoonley a “Jewish puppet ... he produces academic work on behalf of Jews when he is paid” The document was obtained by Elliot Weir, editor at Otago University’s student magazine Critic Te Ārohi, who was undercover in Action Zealandia for 6 months.

+Upper Hutt mayor Wayne Guppy said he was disappointed a candidate alleged to have extremist views was standing in Upper Hutt.
+"Their views have no place in Upper Hutt and no place in New Zealand society."

+Green Party Member of Parliament Julie Anne Genter, who was formerly Minister of Civil Aviation, said the revelations called for urgently review of the Civil Aviation Authority of New Zealand's hiring processes.
+"We are particularly concerned in light of the observations by the Royal commission inquiry into the Christchurch mosque attack about the risk posed by far-right extremism."

+A Department of Corrections spokesperson confirmed Milburn worked at an office-based role for roughly a year but asserts he didn't work on the frontline.
+"We have robust recruitment and selection processes, which include a range of checks prior to employment.
+Links to extremist organisations or certain criminal convictions would deem a person unsuitable for this work."

+He finished the 2022 Upper Hutt City Council election as the second lowest candidate, with 1,585 votes.

+In 2025, Civil Aviation Authority of New Zealand admits failure in hiring white supremacists Jordan Milburn and James Fairburn.

 Communications output

 Action Zealandia maintains a website, which was registered through the Instra Corporation on 23 May 2019.
 The group also runs a podcast called Voice of Zealandia, which has an associated Facebook page.
 After Action Zealandia was banned from Twitter and YouTube in June 2021, the group has turned to other social media platforms such as Discord, Gab, Odyssee, Telegram and Element.
 In October 2021, Stuff reported that Meta Platforms had banned Action Zealandia from Facebook, citing a leaked Facebook list of "Dangerous Individuals and Organisations" obtained by the American media organisation The Intercept.

 In addition to their online activities, Action Zealandia has also plastered stickers in public spaces promoting their nationalist ideology. in June 2022, Action Zealandia members unsuccessfully attempted to plaster "White Lives Matter" and "Kyle Rittenhouse Was Right" posters in Dunedin but fled after being confronted by members of the public.
 In August 2022, the group's leaders ordered its chapters to do banner drops and poster runs in order to promote "White Lives Matter Day" on 9 August.
 The group wanted to use White Lives Matter Day to raise awareness of alleged White genocide in the South African farm attacks.